GECO: Generative Image-to-3D within a SECOnd: Preliminaries

 \subsection{3D Reconstruction Models}

 Reconstruction models aim to produce 3D representations of an object from a single view or multiple views.
 PixelNeRF~\cite{yu2021pixelnerf} achieves single-view 3D reconstruction by projecting the input image features to 3D and applying volume rendering for learning 3D representations.
-The recent work, LRM~\cite{hong2023lrm}, greatly boosts the reconstruction quality of PixelNeRF by leveraging a large transformer model.
-However, these methods generally synthesize blurry results from unseen viewpoints because they don't model the uncertainty and only use regression loss to train.
+The recent work, LRM~\cite{hong2023lrm}, greatly boosts the reconstruction quality of PixelNeRF by leveraging a large transformer model and a huge amount of data.
+However, these methods generally synthesize blurry results from unseen viewpoints because they don't model the uncertainty and only use regression losses to train.
 This issue can be addressed by using multi-view inputs for the reconstruction model.
-For example, by using multi-view images generated by multi-view diffusion models as the input, the 3D reconstruction model, Instant3D~\cite{li2023instant3d} and LGM~\cite{tang2024lgm} can reconstruct 3D models from text or image prompts.
-Specifically, LGM~\cite{tang2024lgm} predicts Splatter Image~\cite{szymanowicz2023splatter} for each input image, which can be directly fused into 3D Gaussians for novel viewpoint rendering.
+For example, by using multi-view images generated by multi-view diffusion models as the input, the 3D reconstruction model, Instant3D~\cite{li2023instant3d}, LGM~\cite{tang2024lgm}, and InstantMesh~\cite{xu2024instantmesh} can reconstruct 3D models from text or image prompts.
+Specifically, InstantMesh~\cite{xu2024instantmesh} reconstructs 3D meshes with an iso-surface extraction module, \ie, FlexiCubes~\cite{shen2023flexible} representation from multi-view images.